 Mechanical Engineering Diploma and Certificate Program Overviews

-Mechanical engineers use advanced mathematics and technology to design and implement the systems that make machines and new products function.
 The most common degree programs for mechanical engineers are offered on the bachelor's and master's levels, and there are no diploma programs in the field.
-However, there some universities that offer graduate certificate programs for aspiring mechanical engineers and those already working in the field.
+However, there are some universities that offer graduate certificate programs for aspiring mechanical engineers and those already working in the field.

 Mechanical engineering certificate programs are designed for individuals who have already earned a baccalaureate degree and possibly a graduate degree as well.
 These 12- to 15-credit programs are meant to provide individuals with a way to focus on a particular technical aspect of the mechanical engineering field.
 They are ideal for both recent graduates and working mechanical engineers who are looking to expand their knowledge and move ahead in their careers.

 Certificate programs in mechanical engineering are offered at the graduate level and therefore require that students have a bachelor's or master's degree before applying.
 Some might also require that applicants have some real-world experience in the field of mechanical engineering.